How to deal with a difficult boss –

 Quit

 You’ve tried everything.
 You’ve understood concerns about your difficult boss at work.
-You empathized with him.
-You gave him benefit of doubt.
-You understood his triggers.
-You worked on the solutions.
-You even tried working on his weaknesses so that they don’t affect you.
+You empathized with him and gave him the benefit of the doubt.
+You understood his triggers and worked on the solutions.
+Furthermore, you even tried working on his weaknesses so they don’t affect you.
 You even talked to him and even with the management, but nothing worked out on your behalf.
 Now, there’s only one option left.
 Yes, quit.

-Simply give your resignation right away and mention that the reason of leaving is not your inability to deal with it, but a difficult boss at work who never wants to change and a management which doesn’t value their employees.
-Make sure all your dues are properly paid up and you don’t have any concern about your future prospect.
+Simply give your resignation right away and mention that the reason for leaving is not your inability to deal with it, but a difficult boss at work who never wants to change and management, which doesn’t value their employees.
+Make sure all your dues are properly paid up, and you don’t have any concerns about your future prospect.
 Do it tactically and according to your situation.
 But don’t be timid.
 Be upfront and leave the organization by holding your head high.

-In most of the cases, the steps that we have put together will help you, difficult bosses.
+In most of cases, the steps that we have put together will help you, difficult bosses.
 And mostly you don’t need to go for any extreme situation.
-But you have tried to cover you from all aspect.
-Yes, there’s no one-size-fits-all solution to everything, but if you read this article and follow the steps, you would see that most of your issues will be resolved.
+But you have tried to cover yourself from all aspects.
+Yes, there’s no one-size-fits-all solution to everything, but if you read this article and follow the steps, you will see that most of your issues will be resolved.

 Many companies don’t understand that the only ROI is not a good indicator of organizational success.
-A company which values human resources as humans sustain longer than a company which thinks only about profit maximization.
+A company that values human resources as humans sustains longer than a company that thinks only about profit maximization.
 Yes, profits are one of the best indicators of success.
-But a recent study shows that if a company doesn’t value their new employees and only values the employees who work at the top, then it would be difficult to sustain.
+But a recent study shows that if a company doesn’t value its new employees and only values the employees who work at the top, then it would be difficult to sustain.

-Imagine a company which doesn’t value its bottom line and gives value only to the strategic partners, how the company will run?
-Moreover, if the bottom line is not valued, the attrition rate will get higher and higher and one day there will only be management and the strategic managers left in the organization.
-If the organization builds a culture which allows human beings to thrive and grow instead of getting contracted, the chances of success will drastically increase.
+Imagine a company that doesn’t value its bottom line and gives value only to its strategic partners; how the company will run?
+Moreover, suppose the bottom line is not valued.
+In that case, the attrition rate will get higher and higher, and one day, there will only be management and strategic managers left in the organization.
+If the organization builds a culture that allows human beings to thrive and grow instead of getting contracted, the chances of success will drastically increase.
 Handling a most difficult boss is part of a big issue.
 If the big issue gets resolved, there will be no difficulty with the bosses.
 But still, if the most difficult boss has to remain difficult, he has to find a new place to build his nest.

 Recommended Articles